citysecs/MAYhem/README.md

 ![MAYhem](pics/Green-bg-removed.png)
 # May 15th

-An event soon on interwebz.
+Soon here on interwebz near you wherever you are.
 We gonna be chasing dem bad guys, so GET READY